-- C. All bioassays shall be performed according to 40 C.F.R. part 136, currently Methods for Measuring the Acute Toxicity of Effluents and Receiving Waters to Freshwater and Marine Organisms, 5th Edition (EPA-821-R-02-012), with exceptions granted in writing by the Executive Officer and the Environmental Laboratory Accreditation Program upon a Discharger request with justification. - D. If a Discharger demonstrates that specific identifiable substances in the discharge are rapidly rendered harmless upon discharge to the receiving water, compliance with the acute toxicity limit may be determined after test samples are adjusted to remove the influence of those substances.
-Written acknowledgement that the Executive Officer concurs with the Discharger's demonstration and that the adjustment will not remove the influence of other substances must be obtained prior to any such adjustment. - E. Bioassay water monitoring shall include, on a daily basis, pH, dissolved oxygen, ammonia (if toxicity is observed), temperature, hardness, and alkalinity.
+Discharger's demonstration and that the adjustment will not remove the influence of other substances must be obtained prior to any such adjustment.

+5. Bioassay water monitoring shall include, on a daily basis, pH, dissolved oxygen, ammonia (if toxicity is observed), temperature, hardness, and alkalinity.
 These results shall be reported.
 If final or intermediate results of an acute bioassay test indicate a violation or threatened violation (e.g., the percentage of surviving test organisms is less than 70 percent), the Discharger shall initiate a new test as soon as practical and shall investigate the cause of the mortalities and report its findings in the next self-monitoring report.
 The Discharger shall repeat the test until a test fish survival rate of 90 percent or greater is observed.
 If the control fish survival rate is less than 90 percent, the bioassay test shall be restarted with new fish and shall continue as soon as practical until an acceptable test is completed (i.e., the control fish survival rate is 90 percent or greater).

+V. RECLAMATION MONITORING REQUIREMENTS

+The Discharger shall monitor reclaimed water at Monitoring Locations REC-001 through REC-n as shown in Table E-2 for Category 1 discharges, Table E-3 for Category 2 discharges, and Table E-4 for Category 3 discharges.

 VI.
-RECLAMATION MONITORING REQUIREMENTS

-The Discharger shall monitor reclaimed water at Monitoring Locations REC-001 through REC-n as shown in Table E-2.

-VII.
 RECEIVING WATER MONITORING REQUIREMENTS

-The Discharger shall monitor receiving waters at Monitoring Locations RSW-001U through RSW-nU and RSW-001D through RSW-nD as indicated in Table E-2.
+The Discharger shall monitor receiving waters at Monitoring Locations RSW-001U through RSW-nU and RSW-001D through RSW-nD as indicated in Table E-2 for Category 1 discharges, Table E-3 for Category 2 discharges, and Table E-4 Category 3 discharges.

 - A. For tidally-influenced receiving waters, samples shall be collected within 1 hour following low slack water.
-Where sampling at lower slack water period is not practical, sampling shall be performed during higher slack water period. - B. Samples shall be collected within one foot of the surface of the receiving water body.
-The Discharger shall explain any deviation from this requirement in each monitoring report if this requirement cannot be met. - C. Receiving water monitoring is not required when there is no water in the receiving water other than the discharge.
+Where sampling at lower slack water period is impractical, sampling shall be performed during higher slack water. - B. Samples shall be collected within one foot of the surface of the receiving water.
+The Discharger shall explain any deviation from this requirement in its monitoring report if this requirement cannot be met. - C. Receiving water monitoring is not required when there is no water in the receiving water other than the discharge.

-VIII.OTHER MONITORING REQUIREMENTS
+VII.
+OTHER MONITORING REQUIREMENTS